Nirmal Purja: Early life

-Military career (2003–18)
+Military career (2003–2018)

-Purja joined the Brigade of Gurkhas in 2003, and was accepted into the Royal Navy's Special Boat Service (SBS) in 2009, becoming the first Gurkha to join the elite British unit.
-He served in the Special Boat Service as a cold-weather warfare specialist.
-Ministry of Defence regulations prohibit Purja from discussing his activities with the SBS, however he said that he was involved in all theatres of war that Britain was involved in, and he was wounded after taking a sniper bullet that missed his neck by striking the butt of the stock of his rifle.
+Purja joined the Brigade of Gurkhas in 2003 and was accepted into the Royal Navy's Special Boat Service (SBS) in 2009, becoming the first Gurkha to join the elite British unit.
+He served in the SBS as a cold-weather warfare specialist.
+Purja said that he was involved in all theatres of war in which Britain was engaged and that he was wounded when a sniper bullet struck the butt of his rifle, narrowly missing his neck.

-In 2018, he passed on a surprise invitation to join the Special Air Services (SAS) unit, and resigned from the SBS as a Lance Corporal, in order to focus full-time on his high-altitude mountaineering career and projects.
-At the time, Purja had become an important contributor to his family while serving in the military, and was passing up his army pension (which he called "a life-changing" amount of money).
+In 2018 he resigned from the SBS to focus full-time on high-altitude mountaineering.
+He had become an important contributor to his family while serving in the military and he was giving up his army pension, which he described as "a life-changing" amount of money.

-Climbing career (2012–present)
+Climbing career (2012–2026)

 Early Himalayan ascents

-He made his first major Himalayan climb in 2012, reaching the summit of Lobuche East with no previous experience as a mountaineer.
+Purja made his first major Himalayan climb in 2012, reaching the summit of Lobuche East with no previous mountaineering experience.
 On 18 May 2014, he made his first ascent of an eight-thousander by summiting Dhaulagiri (8,167 metres) during a return trip of only 15 days.
-On 13 May 2016, Purja summited Mount Everest, his second eight-thousander.
+On 13 May 2016, he summited Mount Everest, his second eight-thousander.

-On 15 May 2017, Purja led the Gurkha Expedition "G200E", which summited Everest together with 13 Gurkhas to commemorate 200 years of Gurkha service in the British Army.
-He has climbed Mount Everest six times: the third time 27 May 2017, the fourth time 22 May 2019, the fifth time 31 May 2021 and the sixth time 15 May 2022.
+On 15 May 2017, Purja led the Gurkha Expedition "G200E", which summited Everest with 13 Gurkhas to commemorate 200 years of Gurkha service in the British Army.
+He climbed Mount Everest nine times: the third time on 27 May 2017, the fourth on 22 May 2019, the fifth on 31 May 2021, the sixth on 15 May 2022, the seventh 13 days later on 28 May 2022, the eighth on 17 May 2023, and the ninth on 27 May 2026.

-On 9 June 2018, he was appointed a Member of the Order of the British Empire (MBE) by Queen Elizabeth II for his outstanding work in high altitude mountaineering.